Walter A. Wohlgemuth: Biography

 Wohlgemuth studied medicine at the University of Regensburg, at the Technische Universität München and at the Ludwig Maximilian University of Munich as well as health economics at the University of Bayreuth.
 After finishing his dissertation he began his career at the Clinic of Radiology and Neuroradiology and at the Clinic of Neurology and Clinical Neurophysiology at the hospital of Augsburg.
 2001 he was named functional attending chief resident and 2003 attending deputy and head of the department of vascular and interventional radiology.
 Since 2002 Wohlgemuth worked as a scientific assistant at the Institute for Medical Management and Health Sciences at the University of Bayreuth.
 2005 he was habilitated at the faculty for law and economics in Bayreuth and received a venia legendi for medical management and health management.
 From 2007 to 2011 he was avocational CEO of the GWS Gesundheit Wissenschaft Strategie GmbH, a research and consulting company in the field of health management.
 2009 Wohlgemuth launched the Interdisciplinary Center for Congenital Vascular Anomalies at the hospital of Augsburg, which he presided until 2011.
 2011 he was appointed professor of interventional radiology and attending deputy at the Department of Radiology at the University Medical Center Regensburg.
 From 2012 to 2017 Wohlgemuth was head of the newly established Interdisciplinary Vascular Anomalies Center in Regensburg.
 In 2015 Wohlgemuth founded the first German Center for pediatric interventional radiology, an interdisciplinary treatment unit with minimal-invasive operation methods for children.
 In June 2017 he was appointed Ordinarius and Director of the University Clinic and Policlinic of Radiology at the Martin-Luther-Universität Halle-Wittenberg.
 Since 2018 he is Head of the Interdisciplinary Center of Vascular Anomalies at Universitätsklinikum Halle (Saale).

-Scientific contribution

-Wohlgemuth began his scientific career in the field of neurology with the first description of a rare symptom concerning ischaemia of the lumbosacral plexus.
-He then worked in magnetic resonance imaging sequence research.
-Besides parallel publications in health economics he focused on psychometric measurement of health related quality of life, among others on the development of new psychometric instruments.
-He set a further focus on the scientific research in the area of interventional radiology.
-Here he worked on the evaluation of a new procedure for restenosis-prophylaxis after percutaneous transluminal angioplasty by means of endovascular brachytherapy, the development of a new method for portal vein-embolectomy as well as the assessment of new liquid agents for embolisation.
-His actual emphasis covers the development of interventional procedures for children, aortic stent grafts and the diagnostics and therapy of congenital vascular anomalies.
-Where he as the first person described a new method to treat arteriovenous malformations.